CHiPCA/CHiP/README.md

 CHiP: Configurable Hybrid Parallel Covering Array Constructor

-CHiP is a covering array constructor both uses CPU and GPU, specifically NVIDIA.
+CHiP is a covering array constructor both uses CPU and GPU (specifically NVIDIA GPU).
 The configurable name comes from the ability to construct covering arrays; faster (fast), having smaller size (quality) or between those options (balanced).
 CHiP lets the user to choose the any of these there versions.

 Configuration Spaces
 * Configuration space models have the .configModel extension.